lerry30/c-references/arduino/display-digits/README.md

 Keep in mind to include resistors around 200 to 1k ohms to ensure LEDs will not blow up.

-Digit switch not require additional components so just connect it to designated digital pins on arduino.
+Digit controls(switches) not require additional components so just connect it to digital pins on arduino.

 ![My 4 digit 7 segment LED display setup](circuit.png)